cesium-ml/baselayer/doc/dev.md

 ## Database

 All interactions with the database are performed by way of SQLAlchemy using the Pyscopg2 backend.
-Some standard but not necessarily obvious usage patterns we make use of include:
+Some standard—but not necessarily obvious—usage patterns we have include:

 - Logic for connecting to the DB, refreshing tables, etc. is found in `baselayer/model_utils.py`:

 ```
 from baselayer.app.env import load_env
-from baselayer.models import DBSession, init_db
+from baselayer.app.models import DBSession, init_db
 env, cfg = load_env()
 init_db(**cfg['database'])
 ```